top of page

 1. Why do insurance companies delay ABA payments?

-2. How to reduce account receivables in ABA billing?
+2. How to reduce accounts receivable in ABA billing?

 Enhancing ABA billing services requires optimizing claim submissions, ensuring accurate coding, streamlining prior authorizations, following up aggressively on unpaid claims, implementing automated reminders, verifying insurance upfront, and analyzing denials to improve revenue cycle efficiency.